totally0waffle/EU4Corruptable/README.md

 - [ ] Trebizond and the Timurids swap places.
 Karaman, Candar, Dulkair, Hisn Kayfa and Bitlis swap places with the timurid vassals.
 - [ ] Syria and Qara Qoyunlu swap places.
-- [ ] The ottomans and Aq Qoyunlu swap places.
 - [ ] Tunisia starts uncolonized now.
 - [ ] Morocco is now just Sus.
 - [ ] All Saudi Nations swap places with native tribes (TBD WHICH TRIBES).